AxonML Documentation

 Distributed Multi-GPU and distributed training

-Detection Object / face / thermal detection
+Detection Object and face detection training

 ONNX ONNX import and export

-Crate Documentation All 24 crates
+Crate Documentation All 23 crates

 Installation